Commercial Restaurant Kitchen Equipment Checklist

-There’s a laundry list of items you’ll need a walk-in cooler.
+First off, you’ll need a walk-in cooler as well as a freezer.
 Whether you purchase new or used, be sure they are equipped with automatic door closures.
-Also, use LED bulbs for lower electricity usage.
-Since restaurants use 3x – 5x more energy than any other commercial entity, you’ll want to conserve electricity everywhere you can.
+Use LED bulbs for lower electricity usage, as well.
+Because restaurants use three to five times more energy than any other commercial entity, you’ll want to conserve electricity everywhere you can.

 - Convection ovens

 This is another area where you can boost your profitability by cutting costs.
 Ovens and broilers consume the most energy, and you know what that means: higher electric bills.
 Convection ovens use less energy.
 If you require broilers, cut energy costs even further by putting processes in place to reduce idle time, and turning broilers off when not in use.

 The meal is done and dirty dishes have returned to the kitchen.
 High-efficiency dishwashers will do the trick.
 Again, you need to conserve where you can.
 And with dishwashers, it’s not only electricity but water consumption.